Meet the cast of Bancroft series 2

 Sequence author Kate Brooke teases: “The second series does not pick up directly from the first and I endeavoured to make it work as a ‘stand-alone’ story.
 But inevitably the events of season one reverberate through it.
 I was interested to explore how Bancroft could ‘get away with’ shooting Katherine, and yet how that act of violence comes back at her in subtle and devastating ways that she never expected.”

 What else has Faye Marsay been in?
 Faye Marsay performed The Waif in Sport of Thrones seasons 5 and 6.
-Lately, you could have seen her as Joanne Aspinall in Deep Water; previous credit embody Recent Meat (as Candice), Glue (as Janine), The Bletchley Circle (as Lizzie), Love, Nina (as Nina) and McMafia (as Katya Godman).
+Just lately, you will have seen her as Joanne Aspinall in Deep Water; previous credit embody Contemporary Meat (as Candice), Glue (as Janine), The Bletchley Circle (as Lizzie), Love, Nina (as Nina) and McMafia (as Katya Godman).
 She additionally performed Shona in 2014 Physician Who episode Final Christmas.

 Bancroft will air throughout consecutive nights beginning on 1st January at 9pm on ITV